 For a video demonstration on how to use the Query Designer, see: How Do I: Filter Data on a Screen in the LightSwitch HTML Client?

 Creating a “SortedContacts” Query

-To create a query, in the Solution Explorer right-click on the entity you want to base it on (in our case Contacts) and choose “Add Query”.
+To create a global query, in the Solution Explorer right-click on the entity you want to base it on (in our case Contacts) and choose “Add Query”.